Clangers: Legacy

 The Soup Dragons, a Scottish alternative rock band of the late 1980s and early 1990s, took their name from the Clangers character.

 In the 1972 Doctor Who serial "The Sea Devils", The Master is seen to be watching the episode "The Rock Collector".
 He states that they are fascinating creatures and even mimics their language.
 He is told that they are just television characters.
-The Master rolls his eyes; he was obviously joking and knows full well they are puppets.
+The Master rolls his eyes.

 A Clanger (as a glove-puppet rather than a stop-motion puppet) appears as a member of the "Puppet Government" in The Goodies TV episode "The Goodies Rule – O.K.?".

 From the block's start until its discontinuation, the UK's Nick Jr. Classics block aired Clangers episodes specifically for parents who remembered the show.

 Tiny Clanger (also as a glove-puppet) appeared on Sprout's Sunny Side Up Show in honour of the U.S. premiere of Clangers.

 Other countries

 The series was not widely broadcast outside the UK in the 1970s, mainly because it did not require additional money from sales abroad to finance its production.
 However the Norwegian Broadcasting Corporation showed the series in 1970 and 1982, entitled Romlingane.
 It was narrated by Ingebrigt Davik, a popular author of children's books.
 It was shown on Swedish television in the late 1960s and 1970s, entitled Rymdlarna.
 The first 13 episodes were also shown on Czechoslovak Television in August 1972, entitled Rámusíci as a part of the children's evening program slot Večerníček.

 The revived version in 2015 has received funding from Sprout, a subsidiary of NBCUniversal, and has been pre-sold to other foreign broadcasters including the Australian Broadcasting Corporation.
 The American transmissions are narrated by William Shatner.

 As from 2018, it is also broadcast on the Belgian channel Ketnet.
+As of 2023 the 2015 UK version is on the American video on demand site Bentkey.